Aliases for GPX1 Gene

 GeneCards Summary for GPX1 Gene

 GPX1 (Glutathione Peroxidase 1) is a Protein Coding gene.
-Diseases associated with GPX1 include Hemolytic Anemia Due To Glutathione Peroxidase Deficiency and Keshan Disease.
-Among its related pathways are Arachidonic acid metabolism and Cellular Senescence.
-GO annotations related to this gene include SH3 domain binding and selenium binding.
+Diseases associated with GPX1 include Glutathione Peroxidase Deficiency and Keshan Disease.
+Among its related pathways are Glutathione metabolism and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include SH3 domain binding and selenium binding.
 An important paralog of this gene is GPX2.

 UniProtKB/Swiss-Prot Summary for GPX1 Gene